umarhassan-mitodl/14.771-fall-2008/content/pages/readings.md

 Case, A., and A. Deaton.
 "Large Cash Transfers to the Elderly in South Africa." *The Economic Journal* 108, no. 450 (1998): 1330-1361.

-Ashraf, Nava. "{{% resource_link "794c6780-3fa8-4e9d-a06a-aa489ace9b3b" "Spousal Control and Intra-household Decision Making: An Experimental Study in the Philippines" %}}." *American Economic Review* 99, no. 4 (2009): 1245-7.
+Ashraf, Nava. "[Spousal Control and Intra-household Decision Making: An Experimental Study in the Philippines](https://www.aeaweb.org/articles?id=10.1257/aer.99.4.1245)." *American Economic Review* 99, no. 4 (2009): 1245-7.

-Robinson, Jonathan. "{{% resource_link "651d0863-ab65-469f-b3d5-b5952dd5c509" "Limited Insurance Within the Household: Evidence from a Field Experiment in Western Kenya" %}}." *American Economic Journal: Applied Economics* 4, no. 4 (2012):  140–64.
+Robinson, Jonathan. "[Limited Insurance Within the Household: Evidence from a Field Experiment in Western Kenya](https://www.aeaweb.org/articles?id=10.1257/app.4.4.140)." *American Economic Journal: Applied Economics* 4, no. 4 (2012):  140–64.

-Goldstein, Marcus, and Chris Udry. "{{% resource_link "1503a02f-7b4d-4caa-976e-bcd2bb087731" "The Profits of Power: Land Rights and Agricultural Investment in Ghana." %}}" Yale University, September 2008.
+Goldstein, Marcus, and Chris Udry. "[The Profits of Power: Land Rights and Agricultural Investment in Ghana.](https://www.jstor.org/stable/10.1086/595561)" Yale University, September 2008.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 13-14